Tag Archive for: Florida Georgia Line

 4. The Pursuit

 Life happens as you make your way toward your goal; enjoy it.
 This time in your struggle, these are the moments that you will remember forever.
-Again, I know its cliché, but think about it, success is not a destination, it is the journey.
+Again, I know it’s cliché, but think about it, success is not a destination, it is the journey.
 Especially in the music business, man, you are either on your way up or on your way down, there is no plateau where “things calm down” and you relax.
 Don’t give up.
-You want to make a living being a creative which means you’re always creating.
+You want to make a living being a creative, which means you’re always creating.

 5. You Are Strong Give Up Stay Strong